allegro/hermes/docs/docs/user/publishing.md

 `Partition-Key` header can be used by publishers to specify Kafka `key` which will be used for partition assignment for a message.
 This will ensure that all messages with given `Partition-Key` will be sent to the same Kafka partition.

+Partition assignment is controlled by the Kafka producer's built-in partitioner.
+The default partitioner behavior can be overridden by setting `frontend.kafka.producer.partitionerClass` to a fully qualified class name (e.g.
+`org.apache.kafka.clients.producer.RoundRobinPartitioner`).
+See [frontend tuning](../configuration/frontend-tuning.md) for details.